russgray/basildoncoder_blog/content/commentary/Look-Before-You-Look-Before-You-Leap.md

 Deflate, since the gzip algorithm IS the Deflate algorithm plus some additional computation.

-> “gzip” is often also used to refer to the gzip file format, which is:
+> "gzip" is often also used to refer to the gzip file format, which is:
 >
 > -   a 10-byte header, containing a magic number, a version number and
 >     a timestamp